andy-reiu/dosesyncfront/README.md

 ☢️ DoseSync – Frontend v1

-A user-friendly web interface for managing patient scheduling and dose planning in the Nuclear Department.
+A web interface for managing patient scheduling and dose planning in the Nuclear Department.

 The frontend allows staff to plan today's or the week's schedule - when to inject, how much to inject, and monitor remaining doses after injections.
 Role-based access and interacts with the backend system to ensure accurate, real-time data.